-With each questions and answer, you will dive deep in the skin of the character.
+With each question and answer, you will dive deep into the skin of the character.

 Step 3: What Do You Want in the Scene?

-The above step are designed to bring your character to an emotional point from where the scene can originate and flow naturally.
+The above step is designed to bring your character to an emotional point from where the scene can originate and flow naturally.

 Now bring your focus to the character in the scene.
 Try to focus on what do you want from the other character.

-We have already discussed the scene objective in details.
+We have already discussed the scene objective in detail.
 Just apply that.

-All you have to do is following the script try to achieve the objective.
+All you have to do is follow the script to try to achieve the objective.

-Every line of dialogue that you speak should be with intention to achieve that objective.
+Every line of dialogue that you speak should be with the intention to achieve that objective.

-If you have some experience of acting, you will realise that each and every method acting technique is designed to bring up to the edge from where you can free dive into the scene without any baggage.
-I advise you to practices this process daily so that it doesn’t take time when you are at auditions.
+If you have some experience of acting, you will realize that each and every method acting technique is designed to bring up to the edge from where you can free dive into the scene without any baggage.
+I advise you to practice this process daily so that it doesn’t take time when you are at auditions.

 Our Recommended Tools